 Chrome Extension · Open Source

-"We are now at the stage where quantum computers can do things that classical computers cannot," said Dr. John Preskill, a theoretical physicist at Caltech.
+“We are now at the stage where quantum computers can do things that classical computers cannot,” said Dr. John Preskill of Caltech.
+The new technique uses a syndrome decoding method that can identify and correct errors faster than they accumulate.

 xTil